basarat/typescript-book/docs/promise.md

 ### Callback style code

-In order to fully appreciate promises lets present a simple sample that proves the difficulty of creating reliable Async code with just callbacks.
+In order to fully appreciate promises let's present a simple sample that proves the difficulty of creating reliable Async code with just callbacks.
 Consider the simple case of authoring an async version of loading JSON from a file.
 A synchronous version of this can be quite simply

 ```ts
 import fs = require('fs');